How to Get an Apartment in New York Right Out of College

 Likely, the bill will be put under one person's name.

-Place the monthly bills in a common area where everyone can clearly see the amount due and split it equally or according to your agreement.
+Place the monthly bills in a common area where everyone can see the amount due and split it equally or according to your agreement.

 If one person is paying the rent or a utility, have the person post the payment receipt for all to see.

-Hopefully, these suggestions will help make your first year in New York City as painless and as enjoyable as possible.
+Hopefully, these suggestions will help make your first year in New York City as painless and enjoyable as possible.

 All things are within reach.
 It just takes good planning and taking good advice.